vtt3-research/airi/README.md

-# Video Captioing.
+# Video Captioning

-This repo implement the code for video captioning, based on the paper ["Joint Localizing and Describing Events for Dense Video Captioning (CVPR 2018)"](https://arxiv.org/abs/1804.08274).
+This repo implement the code for video captioning, based on the paper [Joint Localizing and Describing Events for Dense Video Captioning](https://arxiv.org/abs/1804.08274) (CVPR 2018).

 ## Requirements